 Challenges and issues with equity remuneration include:

 It is important to take the impact of share compensation into account.
 Since the number of outstanding shares increases, the expense has an economic impact on the business.
-Some measure to avoid this impact are:
+Some measures to avoid this impact are:

 Funding your business is one of the first — and most important — financial choices most business owners make.